Contract and Licensing Basics

 The Internet contains both lawfully posted content and unlawfully posted content.
 Also sometimes websites contain false terms and conditions.
 The Internet contains lots of material posted illegally, often for the purpose of making money from advertising revenue.
-This is the problem of “ad-based piracy” and it can be confusing.
 People have to rely on their instincts and common sense in judging whether a website is legal or illegal.
-Often an initial reaction will indicate to you that a site is not operating legally.
-Beware of language like “use at your own risk,” or “this work/image has additional restrictions” or contradictory language in the terms and conditions.

 Terms and conditions as copyright management information

 Instructors especially need to be aware that when they wish to use content obtained from Rutgers University Libraries or other lawfully accessed databases, they should not separate the content from the terms and conditions on the database site.
-This is why most library subscription databases, and many Internet sites that provide material appropriate for teaching, prohibit or discourage copying of articles into a learning management system, but instead authorize users to provide a link to students.
-Instructors should link to database and website content rather than post a copy into a learning management system.
-Students may access the content directly from the source.
+The preferred method for including library material in a learning management system is to use the Reading List tool.
 See section on “Copyright in Teaching” for more information.

 Contracts and licenses for your copyrighted works